Undergraduate internship frequently asked questions

 How do I approach a company I want to work for?

-Take a look at our guide to making speculative applications on InfoHub (login required).
+Further information about making speculative applications can be found on InfoHub (login required).

 We have prepared a statement that you may want to use in your speculative application: